10 – San Francisco (Be Sure to Wear Flowers In Your Hair) – Scott McKenzie

 # 3 – Galveston – Glen Campbell

 “Galveston” is one of Glen Campbell’s most iconic hits, written by acclaimed songwriter Jimmy Webb.
 Released in early 1969 as part of Campbell’s Galveston album, the song captures the sense of longing and nostalgia experienced by a soldier preparing for battle.
-The recording was produced by Al De Lory and featured backing from members of The Wrecking Crew, a group of highly skilled session musicians that played on countless hits during the 1960s.
+The recording was produced by Al De Lory and featured backing from members of The Wrecking Crew, a group of highly skilled session musicians who played on countless hits during the 1960s.
 This emotionally charged ballad resonated with both country and pop audiences, reaching number one on the country music charts, number four on the Billboard Hot 100, and securing the top spot on the Easy Listening charts.

 # 2 – Cleveland Rocks – Ian Hunter